UlyssesWu/XamarinPosed.Core/README.md

 (`HandleInitPackageResources` is disabled by default.
 To enable it, remove `VXP` from XaraminPosed Properties - Conditional Compilation Symbols)

-Build `XamarinPosed` project with release config.
+Archive or deploy `XamarinPosed` project with release config.
 It will be a Xposed module apk.

 ## Hints
 ### How to change xposed module name?